leonelpaulino/react-native-graphs/README.md

 Name            | Default    | Description
 ----------------|------------|--------------
-points          |   null     | The points props specifies the coordinates to be display border          | true       | This prop specifies if the chart will have border.TODO borderColor     | 'black'    | The borderColor specifies the color of the border lineWidth       |     1      | the lineWidth specifies the distance between the border lines selectedPoint   |   0        | selectedPoint specifies the index of the point that will be selected by default selectedColor   |   'black   | selectedColor specifies the color of the point selected. backgroundColor | 'white'    | The backgroundColor specifies the background color of the chart.
+points          |   null     | The points props specifies the coordinates to be display border          | true       | This prop specifies if the chart will have border. color           | 'black'    | color specifies the color of the chart. lineWidth       |     3      | the lineWidth specifies the distance between the border lines borderWidth     |     4      | The borderWidth specifies the strokeWidth of the border lines. selectedPoint   |   0        | selectedPoint specifies the index of the point that will be selected by default selectedColor   |   'black   | selectedColor specifies the color of the point selected. backgroundColor | 'white'    | The backgroundColor specifies the background color of the chart.